LaMEM _ Lithosphere and Mantle Evolution Model

 • Once build, you can verify that LaMEM works correctly with:

-$ cd /tests
+$ cd /test

 $ make test